mdsumner/gdal-r-python/gdal-dev/rfc-byte-refs/rfc-mdim-chunk-references.md

 - **Shared helpers** in `get_refs_common.h` include both `LinearToCoords` (used by the enumeration loop) and inverse `CoordsToLinear` (currently unused but anticipated for Stage 2.

-## 7. Backward compatibility

-Purely additive.
-A new algorithm, a new optional `gdal mdim` subcommand, and new C++ API surface.
-No existing behaviour, format, or API changes.
-No new hard
-dependency: Parquet output requires the (Geo)Parquet driver, but the algorithm itself writes to any `OGRLayer`, so the Parquet driver is a recommendation, not a requirement.

-## 8. Open questions
+## 7. Open questions

-- Final subcommand name (must not read as mdim→mdim convert).
+- Final subcommand name.
 - Whether per-row `info` should be kept once array-level codec metadata exists, or dropped in favour of the layer-metadata copy for all drivers.
-- Whether Stage 2's compact-bbox Parquet encoding should be the default for Parquet output or an explicit option.
-- The exact metadata schema for Stage 4 — what, beyond the reference table, must travel alongside for the virtual store to be reconstructable, and whether that metadata should itself be standardised.
+- Desirable defaults and controls for geometry encoding in later stages (x,y nomination, geometry type, simple coordinate ranges per dimensions, etc.
 - Multi-array / whole-dataset traversal: thin loop in the same algorithm, or a separate wrapper.

-## 9. Relationship to existing ecosystem work
+## 8. Relationship to existing ecosystem work

-This formalises, inside GDAL, the reference-extraction step that kerchunk and VirtualiZarr perform externally.
-It is complementary to those projects rather than competitive: GDAL already consumes their reference stores; this lets GDAL also produce reference data through the same library that reads the source formats.
-Prototyping is underway in R bindings (gdalraster fork) where `GetRawBlockInfo()` is already exposed and the per-chunk call is confirmed working against netCDF over `/vsicurl/`; that prototype can inform the algorithm surface, but the algorithm itself is proposed for GDAL core so every binding and the CLI get it.
+This provides the reference-extraction step similar to what kerchunk and VirtualiZarr perform in Python.
+GDAL already consumes their reference stores and this allows GDAL-creation of tabular stores that are alike without conforming automatically to the JSON or partitioned and sharded forms used by those Python packages.